Glimmers in the Shadows: Perception and Reality in Global Coloured Gemstone Trading

 Two countries, one trade: Afghanistan, Pakistan, conflict and coloured gemstones

 The Afghan province of Badakhshan is rich in fine rubies, tourmaline, spinel, aquamarine and lapis lazuli, while high quality emeralds are mined in the neighbouring Panjshir Valley.
-Past wars, contemporary conflict, weak governance and inadequate infrastructure mean that Afghanistan’s mineral assets66These assets include important deposits of lapis lazuli, emeralds and rubies, as well as copper, iron, gold, silver, chromium, marble and coal.
-See USGS 2011 summary sheet: https://pubs.usgs.gov/fs/2011/3108/fs2011-3108.pdf have not seen large-scale development.
+Past wars, contemporary conflict, weak governance and inadequate infrastructure mean that Afghanistan’s mineral assets67These assets include important deposits of lapis lazuli, emeralds and rubies, as well as copper, iron, gold, silver, chromium, marble and coal.
+See "Summaries of Important Areas for Mineral Investment and Production Opportunities of Nonfuel Minerals in Afghanistan".
+USGS, 2011: https://pubs.usgs.gov/of/2011/1204 have not seen large-scale development.
 The country does, however, have a thriving artisanal and small-scale mining sector, which focuses on resources suited to manual and low technology mining processes, such as gemstones and marble.

 Despite its association with conflict and corruption, there was never an easy or clear-cut case for international disengagement from the Afghan gemstone sector.
 Although the Taliban insurgency received funds from gemstone mines, it was not the Taliban who were doing the mining.
 Mining is typically carried out by individuals from nearby communities, many of whom subsist in economically precarious conditions, and rely on mining to provide additional income for their families alongside farming.
 If the Afghan gemstone trade had been halted, then this important source of income would have been removed.